pybites/pybites.github.io-source/content/django-rest-tips-api.md

 Tags: Django, APIs, Django REST Framework, tips, Digital Ocean, Django Commands, Postman, Nginx, postgres, Gunicorn, BeautifulSoup, requests, curl, SSH
 Slug: django-rest-tips-api-slack-slash-command
 Authors: Bob
 Summary: In this article I will show you how to build a simple API for our growing collection of Python tips.
 First we make a simple Django app, defining the model.
 Next we use Django REST Framework to make an API supporting common CRUD operations.
-Then we will test it out using Postman.
-Lastly we deploy the API to Digital Ocean so we can start using it via our Slack with a Slash Command, which I will cover next week.
+Then we will test it out using curl, Postman and Django REST's browser front-end.
+Lastly we deploy the API to Digital Ocean so we can start using it via our Slack with a Slash Command, which I will cover in the next article.
 Sounds exciting?
 You bet it is!
 Let's jump straight in!
 cover: images/featured/pb-article.png

-In this article I will show you how to build a simple API for our growing collection of Python tips.
-First we make a simple Django app, defining the model.
-Next we use Django REST Framework to make an API supporting common CRUD operations.
-Then we will test it out using Postman.
-Lastly we deploy the API to Digital Ocean so we can start using it via our Slack with a Slash Command, which I will cover next week.
+In this article I will show you how to build a simple API for our growing collection of Python tips:

+- First we make a simple Django app, defining the model.
+- Next we use Django REST Framework to make an API supporting common CRUD operations.
+- Then we will test it out using curl, Postman and Django REST's browser front-end.
+- Lastly we deploy the API to Digital Ocean so we can start using it via our Slack with a Slash Command, which I will cover in the next article.

 Sounds exciting?
 You bet it is!
 Let's jump straight in!

 ## Setup

-> If you want to follow along, the final code is [here](https://github.com/pybites/python_tips).
+_If you want to follow along, the final code is [here](https://github.com/pybites/python_tips)_.

-First make [a virtual environment](https://pybit.es/the-beauty-of-virtualenv.html) and `pip install` [the requirements](https://github.com/pybites/python_tips/requirements.txt) which include:
+First we make [a virtual environment](https://pybit.es/the-beauty-of-virtualenv.html) and `pip install` [the requirements](https://github.com/pybites/python_tips/requirements.txt) which include:

 - `django` to build the app,
 - `django-rest` to build the API,
 - `bs4` (`BeautifulSoup`) and `requests` to parse the existing tips from our platform,
-- `psycopg2` and `gunicorn` for deployment to [Digital Ocean](https://www.digitalocean.com/).
+- `psycopg2` and `gunicorn` for deployment on [Digital Ocean](https://www.digitalocean.com/).

 So here we go: